 Broadcasters said the development of a new digital-TV standard that will let them transmit video to cellular phones and other portable devices is going smoothly, and that they remain on track to have a working system in place by early 2009.

-The creation of a new “Mobile-Handheld” (M-H) standard has drawn strong interest from both stations and technology vendors since it was officially started by the Advanced Television Systems Committee (ATSC) in May 2007.
+The creation of a new “Mobile-Handheld” (M-H) standard has drawn strong interest from both stations and technology vendors since it was officially started by the Advanced Television Systems Committee in May 2007.

-“This working draft then becomes sort of the proving ground for the standard,” says Mark Aitken, director of advanced technology for Sinclair Broadcast Group and chair of the S4 group.
+“This working draft then becomes sort of the proving ground for the standard,” said Mark Aitken, director of advanced technology for Sinclair Broadcast Group and chair of the S4 group.
 “That's when third-party implementers get a view of the standard and begin to build for it.”

-Samsung vice president John Godfrey says that in order to build retail products for the holiday 2009 season, his company and other manufacturers would like to have a final standard by early next year, or assurances that broadcasters were going to be using the standard.
+Samsung vice president John Godfrey said that in order to build retail products for the holiday 2009 season, his company and other manufacturers would like to have a final standard by early next year, or assurances that broadcasters were going to be using the standard.